 Myelopathy means “dysfunction of the spinal cord”.
 Myelopathy is a result of untreated stenosis of the spinal canal that exerts prolonged pressure on the spinal cord.
 The most common causes of spinal stenosis are degenerative arthritis of the spine, disc degeneration, disc herniation, bone spur formation and kyphosis, the bending of the neck forward caused by osteoporosis.
-Myelopathy commonly occurs in the cervical region of the spine and only occasionally in the thoracic region.
+Myelopathy commonly occurs in the cervical spine and only occasionally in the thoracic region.
 In addition “dynamic myelopathy” may occur when instability causes the movement of bones in the spine.

 Left untreated, the constant pressure from stenosis can, over time, result in bruising of the spinal cord.
 This bruising affects the long fibers in the spinal cord that transmit impulses to the arms legs and hands.
 The compression of the spinal cord results in two types of injury.
 First, the pressure reduces the blood flow in the spinal cord, chronically starving cells of oxygen and nutrients.
 Second, it causes inflammation, which probably occurs as a result of cell death and contributes to further damage.

 Myelopathy can affect the entire spinal cord, unlike other types of back problems where pain is localized to a specific area.
-Unlike conditions that compress nerve roots, myelopathy can cause nerve dysfunction along the spinal cord.
+Unlike conditions that compress nerve roots, myelopathy can cause nerve dysfunction or neurological deficit along the spinal cord.
 Myelopathy can either “ascend” along the spinal cord to the head, or “descend” along the spinal cord to the hips.
 The spinal cord has limited ability to fix its diseased or damaged nerves, in contrast to the peripheral nervous system.
 Left untreated, myelopathy can cause permanent spinal injury leading to significant nerve damage including paralysis.
 Myelopathy is progressive, so the earlier you seek treatment for conditions that may result in myelopathy, such as spinal stenosis, herniated disc, etc. the better.

 What Causes Myelopathy